Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 > It can wait for a streamer to go live (+_450 points_ when the stream starts), it will automatically click the bonus button (_+50 points_), and it will follow raids (_+250 points_).

 Read more about channels point [here](https://help.twitch.tv/s/article/channel-points-guide)
+## Community
+If you have any type of issue, you need help, or you just want to suggest a new feature please open a GitHub Issue.
+Don't write me on [Instagram](https://www.instagram.com/tkd_alex/), [Telegram](https://t.me/TkdAlex), [Discord](https://discordapp.com/users/641397388132483121), [Twitter](https://twitter.com/TkdAxel) (but you can follow me 😆) or somewhere else.
+If you don't have an account on this platform you can create, It's free.
+I do not want to be rude, but if you have a problem, maybe another user can have also the same problem and your issue can help the community.
+Same for the new feature, your idea can help other users, and It's beautiful to discuss between us.

+If you want to help on this project please leave a star 🌟 and share with your friends! 😎

 ## Main difference from the original repository: